1 Starting with Access

 1. Choose Start > Access.

-• Double click an Access file in the Windows explorer.
+• Double-click the Access file in Windows Explorer.

-• Click in the initial screen of Access on a recently used file or choose Open Other Files.
+• In Access’s start screen, click a recent file or choose Open Other Files.

-• When Access is already open choose File > Open.
+• If Access is already open, choose File > Open.

 Task 1.2 File: candy365.accdb

-To close a database and keep Access open, choose File > Close.
+To close the current database but keep Access open, choose File > Close.

 File